darthryking/htct-build/README.md

 * PySide 1.2.1 or equivalent
 * psutil 2.1.1

+A `requirements.txt` file has been provided in this repository for (optional) convenient dependency installation.

 ###Optional Requirements
 * UPX 3.91 or equivalent (for PYD and executable compression)